ahmetburaki/PortScanner_LookUp_Go/README.md

+This repository is prepared for the SyberBurger community and includes basic Go language concepts and simple applications.
+Everything shown in the training is for educational purposes.

 # lookup.go

 This program is a Go program that resolves subdomains for a user-inputted domain name and prints the IP addresses of each subdomain.